-There are countless true stories of people making over $100,000/year for years and have $0 invested, worst, they are engulfed in a lot of debts.
+There are countless true stories of people making over $100,000/year for years and having $0 invested, worst, they are engulfed in a lot of debts.

 This goes to show that, a lot of time, it’s not about how much you have but what you do with what you have.
 A $20,000 investment in Tesla a decade ago when was valued at $3.84 per share would be worth over $2,000,000 today.

 Is starting small worth it?
-I bet my house it is.
+I bet my house, it is more than worth it.

 And the important thing about starting small, aside from the potential return, is the investing discipline you acquire over time.